Skip navigation

 • Activated charcoal

-• Breathing support, including oxygen and a tube through the mouth into the lungs and breathing machine (ventilator)
+• Breathing support, which may include oxygen or a ventilator (tube through the mouth into the lungs and breathing machine)

 Outlook (Prognosis)